strawberry-development/strawberry-development/README.md

 - Working on some small projects.
 - I enjoy art and creating things that people appreciate.

-<em>If you need anything, feel free to contact me via the email available on my GitHub profile.</em>
+<em>If you need anything, feel free to blackmail me via the email available on my GitHub profile.</em>